 Disclosures

-Identify the major contributors to the uncertainty in model outputs and the basis for making this determination.
+Identify the major contributors to the uncertainty in hurricane model outputs and the basis for making this determination.
 Provide a full discussion of the degree to which these uncertainties affect output results and illustrate with an example.

-Describe how other aspects of the model may have a significant impact on the uncertainties in output results and the basis for making this determination.
+Describe how other aspects of the hurricane model may have a significant impact on the uncertainties in output results and the basis for making this determination.

 Describe and justify action or inaction as a result of the uncertainty analyses performed.

-Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, if disclosed under Standard S-2, Sensitivity Analysis for Model Output, will be used in the verification of Standard S-3, Uncertainty Analysis for Model Output.
+Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, if disclosed under Standard S-2, Sensitivity Analysis for Hurricane Model Output, will be used in the verification of Standard S-3, Uncertainty Analysis for Hurricane Model Output.

 Audit

 The modeling organization’s uncertainty analysis will be reviewed in detail.
 Statistical techniques used to perform uncertainty analysis will be reviewed.
-The results of the uncertainty analysis displayed in graphical format (e.g., contour plots with temporal animation) will be reviewed.
+The results of the uncertainty analysis displayed in graphical format (e.g., color-coded contour plots with temporal animation) will be reviewed.

 Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, will be reviewed, if applicable.